What is a dryline and why is its location important in severe weather forecasting?

 The trigger can then come from that low-pressure system's attendant cold front, warm front or, in the Plains, its dryline.

-According to the National Weather Service glossary, a dryline is a boundary separating a humid air mass from a much drier, less humid air mass – similar to how a cold front separates a warm air mass from a cold air mass.
+According to the National Weather Service glossary, a dryline is a boundary separating a humid air mass from a much drier air mass – similar to how a cold front separates a warm air mass from a cold air mass.

 A dryline is solely based on the dew points on either side of it, while a cold front or warm front depends only on the temperatures on each side of the front.
 Dew points measure the amount of moisture in the air, so a higher dew point means it's more humid and a lower dew point equates to less humidity.

-The NWS says a dryline is typically oriented in a north-to-south fashion across the Central and Southern Plains – including Nebraska, Kansas, Oklahoma and Texas – during the spring and early summer, where it separates humid air from the Gulf of Mexico (to the east) and dry desert air from the southwestern states (to the west).
+According to the NWS, a dryline is typically oriented in a north-to-south fashion across the central and southern Plains – including Nebraska, Kansas, Oklahoma and Texas – during the spring and early summer, where it separates humid air from the Gulf of Mexico (to the east) and dry desert air from the southwestern states (to the west).

 A dryline usually advances eastward in the afternoon and retreats westward at night.
 However, a strong low-pressure system can sweep the dryline eastward into the Mississippi Valley, or sometimes even farther east, regardless of the time of day.